 John had to abandon a promising career as a fire-extinguisher salesman after setting light to a camera shop in Harlow.
 Hired by the BBC in a case of mistaken identity, he went on to become the founding producer of The News Quiz, Quote...Unquote, To The Manor Born, Not The Nine O'Clock News, Spitting Image, Blackadder and QI.
 He had a key role in the inception of The Hitchhiker's Guide to the Galaxy and Mr Bean, has directed lots of TV commercials, written many books and presents Radio 4’s The Museum of Curiosity.
 Due to a strange anomaly, he has won more BAFTA awards than anyone except Dame Judi Dench (10 each).

 Mandy has been a waitress, a hair washer, the complaints department for a well known retailer, a stage manager, a bookseller, a fiction reviewer for a national Sunday newspaper, a lecturer in biochemistry and done post-doctoral medical research, all before becoming a QI Elf.
 She spends some of her time elving away on @qikipedia, does research for QI, helped out on the TV series No Such Thing As The News and has contributed to some of QI’s books.
-She has four grandchildren on whom she tests out many of her ideas and held the school record for 'throwing the rounders ball’.
+She has also been busy verifying questions for our BBC daytime quiz, The Tournament.
+She held the school record for 'throwing the rounders ball’.
 What can I say?
 It was a very weird girls' grammar school.

 QI Researcher and Scriptwriter